Here's your complete preview of this week's big market-moving events

-“Did you know that the stock market has predicted 27 of the past 11 recessions?”
-Gluskin Sheff’s David Rosenberg quipped on Friday.
+And then there’s oil, which continues surprise analysts by tumbling to new lows

-Market volatility will certainly be discussed when the Federal Reserve’s Federal Open Market Committee (FOMC) meets this week to discuss the economy and monetary policy.
+This volatility in the US markets seems to conflict with what’s going on in the US economy, where the labour market continues to exceed expectations.
+All told, it seems to be another reminder that stocks are not the economy.

-So as traders, investors, and policymakers try to make sense of everything, here’s your Monday Scouting Report:
+So as we prepare for the markets to reopen, here’s your Monday Scouting Report:

 Top Stories